programminghistorian/jekyll/lessons/linux-installation.md

 mkdir programming-historian
 ```

-### Install Komodo Edit
+## Install Komodo Edit

-Komodo Edit is a free and open source code editor, but as we said in the
-introduction, you have many [other text editing options][].
+Komodo Edit is a free and open source code editor, but you have many [other text editing options][] if you prefer.
 You can
 download Komodo Edit at the [Komoto Edit Website][].
-Once you’ve
+Once you've
-downloaded it, open it with Ubuntu’s package manager, extract it to your
+downloaded it, open it with Ubuntu's package manager, extract it to your
 home directory, and follow the installation instructions.
 If you are
 following along with these instructions and have installed Komodo Edit,
 open the home folder, go to the `Komodo-Edit-7/bin` directory, and click